U2 is one of the most iconic and influential bands in music history and one of my favourite bands.

 The Band That Plays Together Stays Together

 A quote from the Edge at one of their countless awards.
 But it’s a true point – U2 are one of the few bands that have remained together as they grew from a Dublin band to Global Megastars.
-Could it be that all four members are credited with the song writing, that all of the money is split four ways (five with their original members) or that each band member brings something to the party?
+Could it be that all four members are credited with the song writing, that all of the money is split four ways (five with their original manager) or that each band member brings something to the party?

 Larry Mullen Jr. posted a hand written note on his notice board of Mount Temple school in the summer of 1976.
 “Drummer seeks musicians to form band.”
 He was 14.
 The three budding musicians that came to those first auditions were David Evans, Adam Clayton and Paul Hewson.